imtiazx/LangflowHackathon/Challenge 1/README.md

 - **Prompt_Engineering_Guide_EN.md**
 A detailed guide on prompt engineering, providing techniques and best practices.
 This is the text that will be processed by the flow to generate the TLDR summary.

+---

+A detailed walkthrough is available in this YouTube video: [link](https://www.youtube.com/watch?v=JPfS4N3ciQA).